Hypertension: Target blood pressure

 Various expert groups have produced guidelines regarding how low the blood pressure target should be when a person is treated for hypertension.
-These groups recommend a target below the range 140–160 / 90–100 mmHg for the general population.
+These groups recommend a target below the range of 140–160 / 90–100 mmHg for the general population.
 Cochrane reviews recommend similar targets for subgroups such as people with diabetes and people with prior cardiovascular disease.
-Additionally, Cochrane reviews have found that for older individuals with moderate to high cardiovascular risk, the benefits of trying to achieve a lower than standard blood pressure target (at or below 140/90 mmHg) are outweighed by the risk associated with the intervention.
+Additionally, Cochrane reviews have found that for older individuals with moderate to high cardiovascular risk, the benefits of trying to achieve a lower-than-standard blood pressure target (at or below 140/90 mmHg) are outweighed by the risk associated with the intervention.
 These findings may not be applicable to other populations.

-Many expert groups recommend a slightly higher target of 150/90 mmHg for those over somewhere between 60 and 80 years of age.
-The JNC-8 and American College of Physicians recommend the target of 150/90 mmHg for those over 60 years of age, but some experts within these groups disagree with this recommendation.
-Some expert groups have also recommended slightly lower targets in those with diabetes or chronic kidney disease with protein loss in the urine, but others recommend the same target as for the general population.
-The issue of what is the best target and whether targets should differ for high risk individuals is unresolved, although some experts propose more intensive blood pressure lowering than advocated in some guidelines.
+Many expert groups recommend a slightly higher target of 150/90 mmHg for those somewhere between 60 and 80 years of age.
+The JNC 8 and American College of Physicians recommend the target of 150/90 mmHg for those over 60 years of age, but some experts within these groups disagree with this recommendation.
+Some expert groups have also recommended slightly lower targets in those with diabetes or chronic kidney disease, but others recommend the same target as the general population.
+The issue of what is the best target and whether targets should differ for high-risk individuals is unresolved, although some experts propose more intensive blood pressure lowering than advocated in some guidelines.

-For people who have never experienced cardiovascular disease who are at a 10-year risk of cardiovascular disease of less than 10%, the 2017 American Heart Association guidelines recommend medications if the systolic blood pressure is >140 mmHg or if the diastolic BP is >90 mmHg.
-For people who have experienced cardiovascular disease or those who are at a 10-year risk of cardiovascular disease of greater than 10%, it recommends medications if the systolic blood pressure is >130 mmHg or if the diastolic BP is >80 mmHg.
+The 2025 American Heart Association guidelines recommend medication for all adults with average blood pressure 140/90 mmHg or higher.
+It also recommends medication for adults with blood pressure 130/80 mmHg or higher with a 10-year risk of cardiovascular disease 7.5% or more, and in those with blood pressure 130/80 mmHg or higher with a 10-year cardiovascular risk of less than 7.5% where blood pressure remains above 130/80 mmHg after 3–6 months of lifestyle modifications.

 Lifestyle modifications

-The first line of treatment for hypertension is lifestyle changes, including dietary changes, physical exercise, and weight loss.
+The first line of treatment for hypertension is lifestyle changes, including dietary changes, physical activity, and weight loss.
 Though these have all been recommended in scientific advisories, a Cochrane systematic review found no evidence (due to lack of data) for effects of weight loss diets on death, long-term complications or adverse events in persons with hypertension.
 The review did find a decrease in body weight and blood pressure.
 Their potential effectiveness is similar to and at times exceeds a single medication.
 If hypertension is high enough to justify immediate use of medications, lifestyle changes are still recommended in conjunction with medication.